-- The membership subscription fee for the first five years following graduation from Initial Officer Training is maintained at £5.00 per year including VAT. - The membership subscription fee for the first five years following Commission into the Reserves is maintained at £5.00 per year including VAT. - Serving subscription rates after the first five years are based on a half a day's pay utilising the entry level for each rank plus VAT only (i.e. annual increments in pay are not included in the calculation of membership subscription fees) - Reserve officer subscription rates after the first five years are based on a half a day's pay utilising the entry level for each rank plus VAT only (i.e. annual increments in pay are not included in the calculation of membership subscription fees). - Serving officers' subscriptions continue to be collected in February each year. - Former Serving officers are offered a 25% discount from their annual subscriptions once they are over the retirement age and have been a member for 25 years. - Payment of subscriptions is also available by monthly direct debit, but with a monthly administrative fee charged. - · Families are welcome at all times. - The Dress Code is relaxed in all except two areas of the Club at specified times in order to make the Club more attractive to families and younger officers. - A 50% reduction in room rates (valid for one stay of no more than three days) is available to those returning from operations. - Reduction of 50% for the first year of membership subscription fee when moving from Serving to Retired Member status. - Free wireless Internet access is available throughout the Club. - · Bedrooms are available at the military London accommodation rate for military duty visits. - · Opened up 17 new bedrooms, a gym and a new business suite.
+- The membership subscription fee for the first five years following graduation from Initial Officer Training is low at £12.00 per year including VAT. - The membership subscription fee for the first five years following Commission into the Reserves is low at £12.00 per year including VAT. - Serving subscription rates after the first five years following Commission are based on a half a day's pay utilising the entry level for each rank plus VAT only (i.e. annual increments in pay are not included in the calculation of membership subscription fees). - Reserve officer subscription rates after the first five years following Commission are based on a half a day's pay utilising the entry level for each rank plus VAT only (i.e. annual increments in pay are not included in the calculation of membership subscription fees). - Serving officers' subscriptions continue to be collected in February each year. - Former Serving officers are offered a 25% discount from their annual subscriptions once they reach state retirement age and have been a member for 25 years. - Payment of subscriptions is also available by monthly direct debit, but with a monthly administrative fee charged. - Families are welcome at all times. - The Dress Code is relaxed in all except two areas of the Club at specified times in order to make the Club more attractive to families and younger officers. - A 50% reduction in room rates (valid for one stay of no more than three days) is available to those returning from - operations. - Reduction of 50% for the first year of membership subscription fee when moving from Serving to Retired Member status. - Running affordable promotions across the year for the benefit of Serving & former Serving Officers for overnight stays in quieter months of the year - Members receive complimentary Room Hire when booking private member functions - Held a 'Women in Aviation' event, offering complimentary place to serving female officers/non-commissioned officers. - Offer a RAF Club Prize to every Club Representation for their Station Fundraisers each year (32 Bed and Breakfast plus Club Dinner Vouchers) to support Serving Officers - Bedrooms are available at the military London accommodation rate for military duty visits. - Members are encouraged to use our fitness centre.